 - Fulfill all obligations to remove an 'I" for incomplete work prior to the deadline.
 Failure to do so results in a grade change that could negatively impact your academic progess.

 - Before you drop or withdraw from a course, talk with your instructor, academic advisor, and/or a representative of the Office of Financial Aid.
-Consider that a change or reduction in courses load may impact your:
+Consider that a change or reduction in course load may impact your:

 - scholarship; if the guidelines for receiving the scholarship require full-time student enrollment and your actions result in taking fewer than 12 credit hours.